 But there is more than modern street art to Glasgow.
 If architecture is more your cuppa, then you will not be disappointed by Glasgow.
 Seemingly everywhere that you look in Glasgow is a nod to yesteryear.
 Victorian-era buildings, many of red or brown sandstone, litter the cityscape.
 And that bridge overtop of that squirrel?
 It’s a beautiful ironwork piece painted rich forest green.
 These are details you simply do not see anymore.

 But Glasgow isn’t “old.”
 There are buildings with modern styles, too.
 Newer museums, like the Glasgow Science Centre and the Riverside Museums, feature incredible designs.
 The latter is the work of the late Zaha Hadid.
 The city is a beautiful mixture and blending of its past and its present.
+The variety of places to explore keeps things interesting during a Glasgow day trip.

 Stroll & Shop in the Pedestrian Areas